-- 1 hour of Lecture session per week is 1hour workload per week. - 1 hour of Tutorial session per week is 1hour workload per week. - 2 hour of Practical session per week is 1hour workload per week.
+- 1 hour of Lecture session per week is 1 hour workload per week. - 1 hour of Tutorial session per week is 1 hour workload per week. - 2 hour of Practical session per week is 1hour workload per week.

-Example: If a teacher conducts a tutorial session of 2 hours in a week than it is counted to be 2 hours workload per week for that teacher.
+Example: If a teacher conducts a tutorial session of 2 hours in a week than it is counted to be 2 to be 2 hours workload per week for that teacher.